 That brought a slight smirk to Morris’ face and when the boy came around the counter with him, he gave his hair a good ruffling.

 Maybe someone hoping to make a name for themselves by taking him out, Morris thought.
 Some poor chap hoping to get famous quick.
 A fogy feller thinking that retired meant incompetent.
 Morris went from one side of the counter to the other, where his rifle hung underneath.
-From here, he could point it at anyone he didn’t like He grabbed the stock, his finger scratching near the trigger.
+From here, he could point it at anyone he didn’t like, anywhere in the saloon.
+He grabbed the stock, his finger scratching near the trigger.

 The man busted into the saloon, a cloud of dust trailing him like he’d been rolling around in the sand out there.
-He was breathing fast, and pacing with more energy than he should’ve had being out here in the hub of nowhere in the middle of the night.
+He was breathing fast, and pacing with more energy than he should’ve had, being out here in the hub of nowhere, this time of night.

 “Just closing up, sir,” Morris told the young man.

 “Help!” he gasped between breaths.
 “Help me.
 I need help.
 Th-the-there’s something out there.”